xiehuiyuan/xiehuiyuan.github.io/index.md

 Hi!
 I am a Master student at Beihang University, China.
 Currently, I work on Belief Revision under the supervision of [Prof. Wei Li](http://www.nlsde.buaa.edu.cn/~liwei/).
 Before this, I received my B.Eng. degree in Computer Science from School of Computer Science & Engineering, Beihang University in July 2014.

 My research interests machine translation.
-My CV is available [here](cv.html), and my previous papers can be found on my [research page](research.html).
+My CV is available [here](data/cv/hxie-cv.pdf), and my previous papers can be found on my [research page](research.html).

+[Here](personal.html) is some other information about me.

 I can be reached via email at `xiehuiyuan AT buaa.edu.cn`.